 Do you ever feel trapped and stuck in a cycle of things that on the surface appear to be providing happiness and contentment, but that all the while, deep down, there is an unmet need that is just aching to be satisfied?
-I suspect everybody has something that they feel would make them happy and content.
+I suspect everybody has something that they feel would make them more happy and more content.

 Contentment can, over time, become a thought process rather than a gut feeling.
 Can cease to be an emotional response to experience and become a cognitive reaction to a certain set of stimuli.
 Contentment flips from the positive side of what is being experienced to sterile thoughts of feelings and not the direct feelings them self.

-I realise that in order for anyone to be whole and content, awareness of fear and opening up the ‘narrative’ underneath that, using the relevant emotional skills can develop contentment, and indeed happiness.
+I realise that in order for anyone to be whole and content, awareness of fear and opening up the ‘narrative’ underneath that, using the relevant emotional skills and tools can develop contentment, and indeed happiness.

 In brief, labelling is the technique of placing upon an emotion or sensation a word that defines what it means to you in that moment.
 The idea is that you sit in quiet meditation and whatever emotion or feeling crops up you give it a descriptor.
 It is not a definition or a judgement, it is a brief, one word, description of the feeling.
 There is no analysis involved you simply and quite quickly give it a name e.g. sadness, frustration, joy.
 After you have given it a name you let it go and repeat the process of sitting in the moment.
 What may happen is the feeling etc. may come up again, you simply repeat the process of labelling and let it go, coming back to your anchor (often the breath).
 The idea is to capture the moment of the experience, see it and then set it aside and move on.
 Behind the concept of labelling is the idea that there is forward motion of experience and that any experience is impermanent and indeed may change at any stage.
 It arises, enters awareness and then passes.